perfsonar/pscheduler/testbed/README.md

 only directories for known plugin types (`archiver` , `context` , `test` or `tool`) will be probed for these files.

-Inside the file

-Identifiers for tests and tasks must be unique to avoid colliding with those in other plugins.
+Identifiers for tests and tasks **must be unique** to avoid colliding with those in other plugins.
 The recommended convention is to use the full name of the plugin package as a prefix, (e.g., `pscheduler-tool-iperf3-udp`).

+See `schedules/intervals.json` for a set of standard schedules.
+Each one is named by its ISO 8601 duration (e.g., `PT1H`) and allows random slip of up to half the time.
+There is also an accompanying `*-strict` version that will slip for three minutes (`PT3M`) at most.